alexpdp7/alexpdp7/hardware/using-an-rpi-zero-as-an-usb-drive-to-install-operating-systems.md

 ### Notes

 * You can run a command such as `while date ; do sleep 1 ; done` to monitor that the Raspberry Pi does not reboot or poweroff.

+### Ideas

+Create an automated process that:

+* Installs Raspbian lite to an SD card
+* Alters the SD partitions to create a large UDF partition
+* Enables a systemd service on boot that exposes `/udf/image` as USB mass storage
+* Then users can either manipulate the SD card through SSH, or by mounting the UDF partition
+* `/udf/image` can be a symbolic link